Should children be using something like the Oculus Quest 2?

 VR video games can be so realistically violent that even I start to feel uncomfortable (and I’m 37).
-And that’s to say nothing of porn… Which is even more extreme than the violence.
+And that’s to say nothing of lewd content… Which is even more extreme than the violence.

 If you’re going to let your kids use VR, you should probably be closely monitoring the content they’re consuming.
 Luckily, you can stream what they’re looking at to your TV via Chromecast if you want to see what they’re seeing in real-time.